 Despite the progress, 28% is an astonishing number.
 It means that out of an estimated 3.1 million truckers who must comply with the ELD mandate, about 868,000 drivers on the road are still without a compliant ELD.

-67% of the survey’s respondents had five or fewer trucks while 83% had twenty or fewer.
+Sixty-seven percent of the survey’s respondents had five or fewer trucks, while 83% had 20 or fewer trucks.

 Here’s how the responses broke down by fleet type:

 Some good news for truckers: Tightened capacity and rising rates.